-Important Questions with Answers for CBSE Class 11 Statistics Chapter 8 Index Numbers which is drafted by expert commerce teachers from the latest version of CBSE (NCERT) books.
+Important questions with answers for index numbers are drafted by expert commerce teachers from the latest version of CBSE (NCERT) books.

 Define index number.

-Answer: An index number is a mathematical measure outlined to explain changes in a group of related variables or just variable considering the time, characteristics, and geographical location.
+An index number is a mathematical measure outlined to explain changes in a group of related variables or just a variable considering the time, characteristics, and geographical location.

-Answer: Simple index numbers are the index numbers in which all items of the series are accorded equal weightage or importance.
+A simple index number is an index number in which all the items of the series are accorded an equal weightage or importance.

-Answer: These are the index number in which different item of the series are accorded different weightage, depending upon their relative.
+It is an index number in which different items of the series are accorded different weightage, depending upon their relative.

 Explain price relative.

 A price relative is the percentage ration of the value of a variable in the current year to its value in the base year.

 It is an index number that measures the average change in the prices.
 The specific class of consumer pays this price for goods and services consumed in the current year in comparison with a base year.